-You stove is full constructed and the only component that need attaching is the flue collar.
-This will simply need attaching with the provided bolts on the top or rear of the fire.
-If you are choosing to use the top flue outlet, ensure the rear flue outlet is blanked off with the blanking plate and not left open.
-The same applies if you are attaching the flue collar to the rear.
-When the collar is attached ensure you remove the free oven glove and any small accessories that may be tucked away under the grate before lighting the stove.
+The main component is the flue collar; this will simply need attaching with the provided bolts on the top or rear of the fire.
+Ensure you remove the free oven glove and any small accessories that may be tucked away under the grate.